-Why are violins divided into two sections in the orchestra?
+In an orchestra violinists are divided into two sections.
 Does “playing second” mean the violinist is not good enough to play first violin?
 Let’s explore their differences.

 In symphony orchestras there are two sections of violins.
 The first violin section is always on the conductor’s left.
 Seating of second violins may vary in accordance with the conductor’s wishes.
 They may sit next to the first violins and next to the violas or be placed directly opposite the first violins.
 The first configuration seats them between the treble and bass sections and supports their role as the “inner” voice of the orchestra.
 Placing them opposite the first violins makes them visible and supports their importance to the group.

 The composer, based on how he or she wants the music to sound, creates the scores for first and second violins.
 The choice of who plays first and second is the choice of the conductor.
 Therefore, there is no difference between first violin parts and second violin parts except as dictated by the conductor.
 All violinists are required to play at a virtuoso level and be prepared to fit into either position.
 Because second violins play a supportive role harmonically and rhythmically to the first violins, which play the melody and the highest line of the string section, they must know the score front to back and be totally immersed in the music.

 As noted by Jennifer Jones, Assistant Concertmaster, Symphony Nova Scotia , “They often have to play rapid intricate rhythms on the lower strings, which is difficult and tiring, and harmonies sometimes create awkward passages.
 They also have to play syncopated and other very difficult rhythms underneath the soaring melodies of the first violins.
 Often the second violins have to come out of the musical texture and play the melody themselves or play in unison with the first violins.”
 (1).

 Dr. Daniel Kobialka